vrchatapi/vrchatapi.github.io/RemoteConfig.md

 Remote config contains configuration that the clients needs to work properly.

-Corrently the most important value from here is the `clientApiKey` as it is used for every other API
+Currently the most important value here is the `clientApiKey` as it is used for every other API

 ## Request Method
 GET